Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Generalized full matching

 As an example, consider a study with three treatment conditions.
 The constraint $\mathcal{C}=(2, 2, 4, 10)$ would restrict the admissible matchings to those where each matched group contains two units of the first and second treatment conditions, four units of the third condition and ten units in total.

+When we restrict the matching constraints so to require only one unit of each treatment condition in the matched groups, we recover the conventional full matching definition for studies with an arbitrary number of treatment conditions.

+\begin{definition} A \emph{conventional full matching} in a study with $k$ treatment conditions is a generalized full matching with the matching constraints $\mathcal{C}=(1, 1, \cdots, 1, k)$. \end{definition}

-Our definition of full matching differs from the original definition in \citet{Rosenbaum1991}.
-In particular, as detailed in Section \ref{approximatematching}, for studies with two treatment conditions ($k=2$), the conventional definition requires, in addition the conditions in Definition \ref{def:agfm}, that we impose the matching constraints $\mathcal{C}=(1, 1, 2)$ and that each matched group contains exactly one treated unit or exactly one control unit:
+Our definition of full matching differs slightly from the original definition in \citet{Rosenbaum1991}.
+For studies with two treatment conditions, the conventional definition requires, in addition the conditions in Definition \ref{def:otfm}, that each matched group contains exactly one treated unit or exactly one control unit:

-This convention prevents us from using the method in a general setting.
-Our generalization builds on an implication of Proposition 1 in \citet{Rosenbaum1991}.
-The proposition shows that when $k=2$, the optimal generalized full matching with constraints $\mathcal{C}=(1, 1, 2)$ is by necessity a full matching according to the original definition.
+However, as detailed in Proposition 1 in \citet{Rosenbaum1991}, the optimal generalized full matching with constraints $\mathcal{C}=(1, 1, 2)$ is by necessity a full matching according to the original definition.
 As a result, we can disregard the additional conditions imposed by \citet{Rosenbaum1991} and equivalently define full matchings as the optimal solution to the broader class of matching problems given by Definition \ref{def:agfm}.
-This arrangement is readily generalizable to more complex settings, and it is the one we present above.